AliceNardelli/rt2_assignment1/README.md

 ## Behaviour of the software architecture

 When the simulation start the user can insert 1 to make the robot start.
 The robot continuosly reaches random generated poses since the user presses 0.
-When this happens the robot firstly reach the last generated random pose then it stops.
+When this happens the robot firstly reaches the last generated random pose then it stops.

-### Srv folder
+### srv folder

 It contains three custome services:
-1. **RandomPosition** returns as reply two random x and y coordinates given as request the maximum and minimum value for each one.
+1. **RandomPosition**: it returns as reply two random x and y coordinates given as request the maximum and minimum value for each one.
-2. **Command** it takes a string as request and return a boolean as reply.
+2. **Command**: it takes a string as request and return a boolean as reply.
-3. **Position** it takes as input a position to reach and as output a boolean.
+3. **Position**: it takes as input a position to reach and as output a boolean.

 ### Urdf folder